AIware Leadership Bootcamp 2024

 Improving FMware Output Quality

-Prem Devabu
+Prem Devanbu

 This session will explore the role of calibration in evaluating the output quality of Foundation Models (FMs) for code generation and its impact on decision-making.
 Covered topics include: